neilnaveen/neilnaveen.github.io/content/posts/leetcode-1323.md

 [1323.
 Maximum 69 Number](https://leetcode.com/problems/maximum-69-number/)

-This problem is about taking a number, lets say`9669`  and making it the largest number it could be by fliping one digit from a `6` to a `9`.
+This problem is about taking a number, let's say`9669`, and making it the largest number it could be by flipping one digit from a `6` to a `9`.

 The solution is made up of five parts.
-1. One is where we split the number into its digits.
+1. We split the number into its digits.

-1. Two is were we revese the array of digits  becasue when you split a number like how we did, its in reverse order.
+1. We reverse the array of digits because it reverses the order when you split a number as we did.

-1. The next one is for finding the first `6` and changing it to a `9`.
+1. Then we find the first `6` and change it to a `9`.

-1. Just before adding all the numbers together in  a sum we had to figure out how much should the first digit and the second and so on be multiplyed by to get into its right form and not just the digits added up
+1. Just before adding all the numbers together in a sum, we had to figure out how much should the digits be multiplied by to get into their correct form and not just the digits added up

-3. Last of all in code the digits are summed up
+3. Last of all, in code, the digits are summed up

 ***

-This is the first part, we adding the last digit to the array and dividing the number by ten to take of the last digit , now we have an array of the digits of the number
+In the first part, we add the last digit to the array and dividing the number by ten to take the last digit off.
+Now we have an array of the digits of the number reversed
 ``` c
 for num > 0{
     arr = append(arr,num % 10)